 Qualifications

-• Registered Member of the BACP (British Association for Counselling and Psychotherapy)
+Registered Member of the British Association Counselling Psychotherapy

 Ongoing Professional Development